jrozy/jrozy.github.io/blog.md

 I'll try to keep this blog user-friendly.
 And hopefully it stays user-friendly for people that don't currently work with me.

+20-01-2023 Working on practical things

+As you see in the title, I made the only correct choice and decided to work on Adblock things.
+Since it's all new to me I got tired very quickly, therefore this entry will be rather short.

+Security stuff is scary.
+This could be a whole another paragraph, but apparently you can try to identify users by ad-bombing them and checking which ones get blocked and which ones do not.

+The whole ad stuff is a bit confusing to me as well.
+The thing I'm doing should be very very simple from the theoretical point of view, because it's just compressing some number of expressions into a smaller one, which express the same thing.
+And that is a very standard problem.
+Yet someone has to do it and that someone is probably me.

 19-01-2023 Research question time

 So today, and it was surprising to me, I expected this